kmoir/stuffthatmatters/doc.md

 * ..I came to see that mass incarceration in the United States, had in fact, emerged as a stunningly comprehensive and well-disguised system of racialized social control that functions in a manner similar to Jim Crow* <sup>[4](#myfootnote4)</sup>

-In American culture, it is a common refrain that anyone can become financially successful if they work hard; however, if your communities and families have their economic, educational and voting opportunities curtailed by mass incarceration, these opportunities for advancement simply do not exist.

-*When (President) Johnson introduced a comprehensive anti-poverty program in low-income urban communities for the first time while simultaneously launching an anticrime intervention, the balance tilted from social welfare to punishment as the national law enforcement program crowded out the goals of the poverty war.*<sup>[3](#myfootnote3)</sup>

-The number of people incarcerated for drug offenses has skyrocketed since the War on Drugs began in earnest with the first term of the Reagan administration.
-Drug arrests have tripled since 1980;more than 31 million people have been incarcerated since the War on Drugs began.  <sup>[7](#myfootnote5)</sup>  The War on Drugs was marketed as a way reduce the number of high volume distributors; however, this is not the case and the vast majority of arrests have been for possession, not distribution.
+Richard Nixon coined the term "War on Drugs", however, the number of people incarcerated for drug offenses skyrocketed with the first term of the Reagan administration.
+Drug arrests have tripled since 1980;more than 31 million people have been incarcerated.<sup>[7](#myfootnote5)</sup>  The War on Drugs was marketed as a way reduce the number of high volume distributors; however, this is not the case and the vast majority of arrests have been for possession, not distribution.
 The increased number of prisoners has led to a corresponding increase in the number of prisons built.
 Where did this begin?

 The Fourth Amendment of the United States Constitution protects against unreasonable search and seizure; but this has been ignored by the courts when it comes to unreasonable searches for drugs.
 Police officers often engage in pretext stops; that is they stop a motorist for a minor driving infraction such as a broken taillight or failing to signal when turning.
 Once the driver is stopped, the car and its occupants are searched for drugs.
 The search proceeds despite the fact that the police officers may have no pre-existing evidence of drug possession.
 The pretext stops have been upheld by the Supreme Court.<sup>[8](#myfootnote8)</sup>  As part of the rollout of the War on Drugs, the Drug Enforcement Agency (DEA) launched a training program called Operation Pipeline to coach officers on how to employ this method; ever since it has been a long-standing approach by law enforcement.<sup>[9](#myfootnote9)</sup>

 When the War on Drugs began, drug use was declining and arrests for drug offences were not the top priority among state and local enforcement.
 Police officers needed a reason to prioritize arrests for drug offences over offences for against property or person.
 This incentive came in the form of additional federal funding.

 In 1988, the Reagan administration revised the program that provided federal aid to state and local police, and renamed it the Byrn program.
-The funding was designed to encourage recipients to fight the War on Drugs, by building more narcotics task forces, including the same pretext stops described earlier.
+The funding was designed to encourage recipients to fight the War on Drugs, by building more narcotics task forces, including those using the same pretext stops described earlier.
 It also, enabled local police forces to buy military-grade hardware to patrol their streets.
 Police forces need a reason to use this new shiny hardware; thus the prevalence of SWAT (Special Weapons and Tactics) raids for drug offences became more common.
 SWAT teams inflict sudden, unannounced and forced entries into a residence,  terrifying its residents.
 Unfortunately, there have been raids that resulted in the deaths of innocent bystanders, and individuals not involved in the drug trade, due to mistaken identify or incorrect address.<sup>[10](#myfootnote10)</sup>

 The Reagan administration introduced another new financial incentive to the War on Drugs: forfeiture.
 Police departments could keep the vast majority of cash and assets that were seized during drug operations so they could increase the number of officers they could hire and the equipment they could buy.
 The larger and better equipped the police department was, the more motorists they could stop and check their vehicles for drugs.
 There was very little recourse for those who had their assets seized.
 The required evidence for probable cause was very low for the police to prove that the assets were indeed related to a drug crime.
-It was up to the accused to prove their innocence, and they could not afford to pay a lawyer to petition to have their property returned.
-Those who did, including those higher up in the drug distribution chain.
+It was up to the accused to prove their innocence, and many could not afford to pay a lawyer to petition to have their property returned.
+Those who did have the means to hire representation were often those higher up in the drug distribution chain.
 They were were less likely to receive prison sentences.
-The end result was that people who were charged with possession, or small amounts for trafficking were more likely to haver longer prison sentences than those able to pay a lawyer.<sup>[11](#myfootnote11)</sup>
+The end result was that people who were charged with possession, or small amounts for trafficking were more likely to haver longer prison sentences than those able to pay a lawyer.<sup>[11](#myfootnote11)</sup>  People who committed lesser crimes had longer sentences.

 Forfeiture of property as a result of suspected involvement in drug crimes enabled police departments to significantly increase their budgets.
 In 2000, the Civil Asset Forfeiture Reform Act was passed by Congress to address these issues, including shifting the burden of proof to the government in the case of forfeiture, removing the restriction that the owner post bond, and allocating protections for innocent people who could have lost their homes.
 It did not, however, address the root of the problem with linking forfeiture and drug arrests: profit.
 Police departments have a strong incentive to continue to increase drug arrests that lead to prison time.
 <sup>[12](#myfootnote12)</sup>

 Once arrested, most cases never go to trial in exchange for a reduced sentence by plea bargain or leniency.
+97% of those charged with a felony never face a judge and jury to evaluate their case<sup>[42](#myfootnote42)</sup>.
 Mandatory minimums, and three strikes laws have encouraged people to plead out to avoid longer sentences, especially in the case of children charged with crimes.
 Prosecutors have enormous power and can dismiss a case or add additional charges at their discretion.<sup>[42](#myfootnote42)</sup> Some sentences for drug offences have longer sentences than those for violent crimes, which arguably have a more detrimental impact on the community.
 68% of people that are released are rearrested with a new offense.
 Much of this is due to economic factors such as the inability to find a job.<sup>[43](#myfootnote43)</sup>  One third of prison re-admittance are due to parole violations<sup>[44](#myfootnote44)</sup>

 From the American Bar Association,

 *Far from ensuring that individuals are afforded a meaningful right to counsel, current indigent defense systems often operate at substandard levels and provide woefully inadequate representation.
 Witnesses described programs bereft of the funding and resources necessary to afford even the most basic tools essential for an effective defense.
 As a result, literally thousands of accused poor persons who are unable to afford counsel routinely are denied, either entirely or in part, meaningful legal representation.
 Too often when attorneys are provided, crushing workloads make it impossible for them to devote sufficient time to their cases, leading to widespread breaches of professional obligations.
 To make matters worse, exceedingly modest compensation deters private attorneys from per forming more than the bare minimum required for payment.
 Further, the structure of indigent defense systems often means that judges and/or state and county officials control the attorneys, thereby denying them the professional independence afforded to their prosecution counterparts and to their colleagues retained by paying clients.
 Taken as whole, glaring deficiencies in indigent defense services result in a fundamentally unfair criminal justice system that constantly risks convicting persons who are genuinely innocent of the charges lodged against them.* <sup>[13](#myfootnote13)</sup>

 Justice is not colourblind.
 The use and sale of illegal drugs is done at remarkably consistent rates across different ethic groups; however, there are stark differences in the rate at which people are labelled a felon or sent to prison.
-The number of black Americans incarcerated for drug crimes has increased more than twenty six times from 1983 to 2000, twenty two times for Latinx groups, and eight times for whites.<sup>[45](#myfootnote45)</sup> Despite this, Human Rights watch reports that this same year, white youth are much more likely to sell or possess illegal drugs and visit the emergency room for drug related visits at a rate of three times those of their black counterparts.<sup>[46](#myfootnote46)</sup> Despite evidence to the contrary, the image portrayed by the media is that drug use and sale an affliction of communities of colour.
+The number of black Americans incarcerated for drug crimes has increased more than twenty six times from 1983 to 2000, twenty two times for Latinx groups, and eight times for whites.<sup>[45](#myfootnote45)</sup> (The overall US population rose 17% during this same time period).
+Despite this, Human Rights watch reports that in the year 2000, white youth were much more likely to sell or possess illegal drugs and visit the emergency room for drug related visits at a rate of three times those of their black counterparts.<sup>[46](#myfootnote46)</sup> Despite evidence to the contrary, the image portrayed by the media is that drug use and sale an affliction of communities of colour.

 The large numbers of people of colour labelled a felon, or subsequently imprisoned is a result of racial bias.
 Racial bias is applied when conducting pretext stops,  and is prevalent in the justice system.
 A statistical analysis of sentencing in Georgia demonstrated that blacks were 4.3 times more likely to receive the death sentence for a murder conviction than whites who were found guilty of the same crime. <sup>[47](#myfootnote47)</sup> There is also discrimination in jury selection.
 It is easy for prosecutors to select all white juries.<sup>[48](#myfootnote48)</sup>

-In subsequent federal administrations, being seen as "tough on crime" was considered as a precursor to a elector success.
+In subsequent federal administrations since the 1980s, being seen as "tough on crime" was considered as a precursor to a elector success.
 Bill Clinton passed the "Violent Crime Control and Law Enforcement Act" which expanded the classes of crimes that would result in the death penalty, eliminated funding for higher Education for inmates, and implemented a three-strikes provision for repeat offenders.<sup>[49](#myfootnote49)</sup>  The prison population to grow and more prisons were built.

 ## Profit from Punishment